Universal sectors in superconformal defects: Universality from the holographic description

 \section{Universality from the holographic description}

 As discussed, Wilson lines can be consistently studied within the framework of supersymmetric defect CFT$_1$, treating the line as a defect in a given SCFT$_d$.
 In this section, we briefly comment on the holographic evidence supporting the analysis of the previous sections.
 The discussion applies only to cases that admit a string realization of the Wilson line \cite{Maldacena:1998im, Rey:1998ik}.
-However, within this setup, the relation between different types of Wilson loops becomes more transparent and intuitive.
+However, within these setups, the relation between different types of Wilson loops becomes more transparent and intuitive.

 The discussion will largely follow the standard procedure outlined in \cite{Giombi:2017cqn,Bianchi:2020hsz}, while keeping the reference to the specific theory as general as possible.
-For clarity, however, we focus on line defects in $3d$ theories \cite{Ouyang:2015bmy, Drukker:2008zx, Mauri:2017whf, Mauri:2018fsf}, although the analysis extends straightforwardly to other dimensions, for instance, to $4d$ theories \cite{Giombi:2017cqn}, leading to analogous conclusions.
+For clarity, however, we focus on line defects in $3d$ theories \cite{Ouyang:2015bmy, Drukker:2008zx, Berenstein:2008dc, Chen:2008bp, Mauri:2017whf, Mauri:2018fsf}, although the analysis extends straightforwardly to other codimensions, for instance in $4d$ theories \cite{Giombi:2017cqn}, leading to analogous conclusions.

 In this perspective, we begin with the M-theory background $\text{AdS}_4 \times S^7/\mathbb{Q}$, where $\mathbb{Q}$ denotes a generic discrete quotient of $S^7$, such as $\mathbb{Q}=\mathbb{Z}_k$ \cite{Aharony:2008ug, Hosomichi:2008jb, Aharony:2008gk} or $\mathbb{Q}=\mathbb{Z}_{rk}\times \mathbb{Z}_{r}$ \cite{Gaiotto:2008sd, Hosomichi:2008jd}.
 As known, the ten-dimensional type IIA description emerges by shrinking the M-theory circle, which can be realized in practice by taking the limit $k\to\infty$.
 For instance, in the standard case one finds